-- Be thankful for the sunshine again and things beginning to grow in the garden!
+Be thankful for the sunshine and plants growing again

 - Harden off transplants.

-- Transplant the warm season crops mid-month or earlier with hoop tunnel or frost protection and add compost or seasoil under each plant.
+- Move the warm season crops mid-month or earlier with hoop tunnel or frost protection.
+Add compost or seasoil under each plant.

 - Transplant the remaining brassicas and add compost under each plant.
 Sow lettuce and radishes around brassicas as a bumper crop until plants get larger.